estebanmunchjones2019/web-components-intro-article/Readme.md

 The `if` could be omitted in this case because we only have one attribute watched for, but in general, there might be more than one and we want to react in different ways depending on which one changed.
 Another nice approach is to use a `switch` statement instead.

 The piece of code above generates a Google search query holding the dynamic `newValue`.

 7) **Let the browser know about our new custom Web Component:**

-Our web component has already been created, but one more step is missing.
+Our Web Component has already been created, but one more step is missing.
 The browser only knows about the default HTML elements like `<div>`, `<p>` and so on, but it doesn't know what a `<search-result>` tag is, for example.
 To let the browser know about it, we need to interact with the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry) which can be instantiated and accessed via `window.customElements` and then access the [define()](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define) method inside it:

  ```javascript
 window.customElements.define('search-result', SearchResult);